Welcome to the Big Fish Lab

-Over the past 15 years, I have been studying sharks and other large marine predators around the world focused on their movements, behaviors and population dynamics.
-From South Africa to Australia to California, using state of the art technology, I have electronically tagged animals to gain insights into their lives when we aren’t there to observe them.
-At OSU, I study the sharks off our coasts and work with local communities to better understand sharks in Oregon.
-Relatively little is known about how white, salmon and thresher sharks affect our coastal ecosystems, but I plan to change that.
+In the Big Fish Lab (BFL), we study sharks and other large marine predators around the world focusing on their movements, behaviors and population dynamics.
+From South Africa to Australia to California, using state-of-the-art technology and techniques, we sample and electronically tag animals to gain insights into their lives when we aren’t there to observe them.
+In Oregon, we leverage partnerships with industry, management, science and local communities to study the sharks off our coasts to better understand the roles these animals play in our marine ecosystems and economies.
+Relatively little is known about how sharks affect our coastal ecosystems and communities in the Pacific Northwest, but here in the Big Fish Lab, we are changing that.

 Taylor Chapple, assistant professor at the Marine, Fishing and Wildlife Department at Oregon State University, encourages people to explore the sharks of Northern California and Oregon - all 15 species of them.